USCGC Onondaga

 American search flights commenced about 28 May, and the 5 cutters, 1 gunboat, and 14 converted fishing craft deployed as pickets on both the Pacific and Bering Sea approaches to Dutch Harbor.
 In view of his expectation of an attack on Dutch Harbor, Admiral Theobald's operating area south of Kodiak was well chosen.
 But because he guessed incorrectly, the main body of his cruiser task force was removed from the scene of action.

 Japanese carrier planes launched two attacks against Dutch Harbor on 3 June, inflicting considerable damage and killing about twenty-five American soldiers and sailors.
 Cutter Onondaga and destroyers King and Talbot, seaplane tender Gillis, army transports President Fillmore and Morlen, and submarine S-27 went to general quarters and made haste to get underway and stand out to sea, but none cleared the harbor until the attack was over.
 One Japanese plane was shot down.

 The next day, another Japanese carrier-based attack was launched against Dutch Harbor.
 About eighteen more Americans died in this attack, but at least five Japanese aircraft were shot down.
 The Aleutian part of the Midway operation ended in mid-June.
 The Japanese occupied Attu and Kiska, two islands of little except nuisance value.
 A phase began on 11 June which witnessed Japanese attempts to hold what they had, while the American forces prepared to blast them out.

 Essentially, the Aleutian battle was a contest of air power, as was Midway.
 Weather consistently aided the offensive by shrouding ships in protective mist, while sweeping land targets clear.
 In May 1943, Attu was in American hands, and on 15 August U.S. Forces found that the Japanese had completely abandoned Kiska.

 Cutter Onondaga and the other ships assigned to the Northern Pacific Force remained on patrol in northern waters through the end of the war.
 She returned to the United States Treasury Department on 1 January 1946, and resumed patrol duties out of Astoria.

-The Onondaga also gained fame for having rescued the survivors of the liner S S Yukon wrecked near Seward, Alaska on February 4, 1946.
+The Onondaga also gained fame for having rescued the survivors of the liner SS Yukon wrecked near Seward, Alaska on February 4, 1946.

 Onondaga was decommissioned on 24 July 1947, she was sold on 7 December 1954 to Foss Launch and Tug Company of Seattle, Washington.